iamvery/testing-workshop/doc/WORKSHOP.md

 ## Your First Test

 With any clearly defined user story, the first test you write is an _**acceptance**_ test.
 This is the so-called "highest level" test that you will write, and although it is the first one written, it is likely to be the _last_ one passing.
 The passing of this test is an indication that your feature _might_ be done.
-Any time the acceptance tests pass, it is time to consider refactors to the implementation.
+Any time the acceptance tests pass, it is time to consider refactoring your implementation.

 ---